Documentation

 6. From the dropdown list, choose the vtex.routes-bootstrap@0.x app.

-7. If this is not the first time you are generating your store's sitemap or if your store's routes did not suffer any changes since the last time you generated your store's sitemap, go to step 8.
+7. If this isn't the first time you're generating the store sitemap or if no changes have been made to the store routes since the last time you generated the store sitemap, go to step 8.
 Otherwise, run the following query:

 _10